burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 ### NLP & text modeling

 #### spaCy - https://spacy.io
   * "Industrial Strength Natural Language Processing." spaCy is arguably the default tool for NLP tasks like part of speech tagging and dependency parsing, especially in industry.
-(Although one 2020 survey indicates SparkNLP is more widely used: https://gradientflow.com/2020nlpsurvey/)
+(Although one 2020 survey indicates, implausibly I think, that SparkNLP is more widely used: https://gradientflow.com/2020nlpsurvey/)
   * Partially ported to R through spacyr.
   * Faster than NLTK for most tasks.
 Scales.
 Under active development / large community.
   * NLP: tokenization, named entity recognition, POS tagging, dependency parsing, syntax-driven sentence segmentation, pretrained word embeddings.
 Models for 17 languages as of this writing.
 Models are based on convolutional neural nets.